kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		:width: 800px

-Refitting the model after removing non-significant effects
+Refitting the model after removing nonsignificant effects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So after having established which effects are significant, we can exclude the non-significant effects and increase the degrees of freedom.
-(We do not have to recalculate the model parameters - why?).
-The residuals will be non-zero now, so we can then estimate the standard error, and apply all the tools from least squares modelling to assess the residuals.
-Plots of the residuals in experimental order, against fitted values, q-q plots, and all the other assessment tools from earlier are used, as usual.
+After having established which effects are significant, we can exclude the nonsignificant effects and increase the degrees of freedom.
+(We do not have to recalculate the model parameters -- why?)
+The residuals will be nonzero now, so we can then estimate the standard error and apply all the tools from least squares modelling to assess the residuals.
+Plots of the residuals in experimental order, against fitted values, q-q plots and all the other assessment tools from earlier are used, as usual.

+..
+AU: I modified the last sentence of the following paragraph because it seemed redundant.
+Please confirm.

-Continuing the above example, where a :math:`2^4` factorial was run, and the response values, in standard order were :math:`y = [71, 61, 90, 82, 68, 61, 87, 80, 61, 50, 89, 83, 59, 51, 85, 78]`.
-The significant effects were from **A**, **B**, **D**, and **BD**.
-Now omitting the non-significant effects, there are only 5 parameters to estimate, including the intercept, so the standard error is :math:`S_E^2 = \dfrac{39}{16-5} = 3.54`, with 11 degrees of freedom.
+Continuing the above example, where a :math:`2^4` factorial was run, the response values in standard order were :math:`y = [71, 61, 90, 82, 68, 61, 87, 80, 61, 50, 89, 83, 59, 51, 85, 78]`.
+The significant effects were from **A**, **B**, **D** and **BD**.
+Now, omitting the nonsignificant effects, there are only five parameters to estimate, including the intercept, so the standard error is :math:`S_E^2 = \dfrac{39}{16-5} = 3.54`, with 11 degrees of freedom.
 The :math:`S_E(b_i)` value for all coefficients, except the intercept, is :math:`\sqrt{\dfrac{S_E^2}{16}} = 0.471`, and the critical :math:`t`-value at the 95% level is ``qt(0.975, df=11)`` = 2.2.
-So the confidence intervals can be calculated to confirm that these are indeed significant effects by calculating their confidence interval.
+So the confidence intervals can be calculated to confirm that these are indeed significant effects.

-There is some circular reasoning here: postulate that one or more effects are zero, increase the degrees of freedom by removing those parameters in order to confirm the remaining effects are significant.
-So some general advice is to first exclude effects which are definitely small, and retain medium size effects in the model until you can confirm they are not-significant.
+There is some circular reasoning here: postulate that one or more effects are zero and increase the degrees of freedom by removing those parameters in order to confirm the remaining effects are significant.
+Some general advice is to first exclude effects that are definitely small, and then retain medium-size effects in the model until you can confirm they are not significant.

 .. _DOE-COST-vs-factorial-efficiency:

-Variance of estimates from the COST approach vs factorial approach
+Variance of estimates from the COST approach versus the factorial approach
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Finally, we end this section on factorials by illustrating their efficiency.
 Contrast the two cases: COST and the full factorial approach.
-For this analysis we define the main effect simply as the difference between the high and low value (normally we divide through by 2, but the results still hold).
+For this analysis we define the main effect simply as the difference between the high and low values (normally we divide through by 2, but the results still hold).
 Define the variance of the measured :math:`y` value as :math:`\sigma_y^2`.

 	.. image:: ../figures/doe/comparison-of-variances.png
 		:align: left